AgileRL/AgileRL/docs/tutorials/llm_finetuning/remote_env_server.rst

 So the connection *is* the episode's identity.
 That is the difference from plain HTTP/REST, where each request is independent and one shared environment can only track a single episode at a time.
-(OpenEnv's REST ``/reset`` · ``/step`` · ``/state`` routes also exist only in *simulation* mode, whereas ``/ws`` is served in production too — so the session client is also the only one that can reach a real production deployment.)
+(OpenEnv's REST ``/reset`` · ``/step`` · ``/state`` routes also exist only in *simulation* mode, whereas ``/ws`` is available in production too — so the session client is also the only one that can reach a real production deployment.)

 The upshot for training: